Do I also need an Arduino for the ECO Power board?

 Is operation via a USB power bank possible?

 A USB power supply is supported and works perfectly, simply connect it via micro-USB.
 There are two problems to consider with a power bank: In “deepsleep” mode, the ECO Power board requires so little power that various power banks switch off automatically on a regular basis, as they believe that no consumers are connected.

 In addition, operation with a power bank is not energy-efficient, as the power bank internally converts the LiPo battery voltage from 3.7 V to 5.0 V, the ECO Power board then converts the 5.0 V back to approx. 3.3 V. These two conversions are permanent and consume energy.

 Can I switch 230 V loads with the ECO Power board?

-The input voltage via the battery connection can be between 2.5 and 3.6 volts.
-More than 3.6 V is not permitted and will damage the hardware.
+The battery connector input voltage can range from 2.5 to 3.6 volts.
+More than 3.6 V is not allowed and will lead to hardware damage.